 New GST on Flight Tickets in India: Rates, HSN Codes & Fare Breakdown

 Whether you’re flying for business or leisure, your airline ticket includes more than just the base fare.
 One major component is Goods and Services Tax (GST), which varies based on travel class and flight type.
-In this blog, we’ll break down the gst on flight tickets, explain how rates differ between economy and business class, and what travelers and businesses need to know about claiming Input Tax Credit (ITC) .
+In this blog, we’ll break down the gst on air tickets, explain how rates differ between economy and business class, and what travelers and businesses need to know about claiming Input Tax Credit (ITC) .

 Book A Demo